MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/deal-manager-overview.md

 # Deal manager

 Deal manager is a dedicated workspace for sellers that can be personalized and customized depending on what sellers want to see in their workspace.
-As a seller,organize the opportunities in a way that makes sense to you, update information, and collaborate with others, all from a unified interface called Deal manager.
+As a seller, organize the opportunities in a way that makes sense to you, update information, and collaborate with others, all from a unified interface called Deal manager.
 <!--screenshot of DM-->

 ## Access deal manager workspace